How To Delete All of Your Instagram Direct Messages

 - Select Unsend Message.

 This deletes the message for both you and the recipient, so it’s as if you never sent it at all.
 If you send a message that you later regret, you can delete it before the person even sees it.
 Unfortunately, there’s no way to mass delete individual messages either, so you’ll have to do it for every message separately.
-You can’t erase their memory of having gotten the message, or their screenshots of the message if they’re the paranoid type, but you can at least get rid of some of the evidence.
+You can’t erase their memory of having gotten the message, or their screenshots of the message if they’re the paranoid type, but you can at least get rid of some of the evidence and move forward with your life.

 Getting Rid of All Direct Messages From One Person

-There is one way of getting rid of all the direct messages from one person and also delete all their copy of the messages.
-Unfortunately it’s a bit of a drastic step.
+There is one way of getting rid of all the direct messages from one person and also delete the version of the messages that appears in their DMs.
+Unfortunately it’s a bit of a drastic step, but since you’re looking for away to undo history, perhaps drastic is exactly what you’re looking for!

 The only way to remove all messages from both peoples’ chats is by blocking the person you’re chatting with.
 This ensures that neither one of you will be able to see the conversation.